FanapSoft/pod-chat-android-sdk/README.md

 [Added] `stopTyping()` | Stops started typing signal

+Started signal stops:

+	- when `stopTyping()` called
+	- after 1 min typing and onTypingSignalTimeout(long) event fired. long value is threadId of started signal
+	- when token expired
+	- when sendTextMessage() called

 [Removed] `setSignalIntervalTime()` | Interval is fixed now

 [Added] `getFile(RequestGetFile, ProgressHandler.IDownloadFile)` | It downloads file with given hashCode and id and saves it in cache if it is enabled.